urrahaha/stable-diffusion-webui-reForge/README.md

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.

-# Important: We have 2 principal branches: main and dev_upstream.
+# Important: Branches

 * main: Has all the possible upstream changes from A1111, should be more stable if coming from stock Forge/A1111.
 It may be missing some new features related to the comfy backend (from 2024-01 and onwards when it's not samplers or model managament).
 * dev_upstream: Has all the possible upstream changes from A1111 and all possible backend upstream changes from Comfy.
 For now it's a bit faster than main.
 It can be unstable.
-It has some new features, optimizations, etc. Also (WIP, not yet) being able to support new model types as SD3, SD Cascade, AuraFlow, etc.
+It has some new features, optimizations, etc.

-# Controlnet is more updated on the dev_upstream branch

-I have applied upstream changes from comfy backend into that specific branch, so it should support all the newer controlnet types there.
-Maybe thay aren't shown in the UI as a pre-option, but following comment here https://github.com/Panchovix/stable-diffusion-webui-reForge/issues/49#issuecomment-2242771337.

-"Union works, just choose it from all , then canny or depth or whatever"
+* main_new_forge: Has all the possible upstream changes from A1111 and all possible backend upstream changes from new OG Forge.
+It is gradio 4.x and experimental.
+It will be pretty simialr to OG Forge with some reForge custom features on top of it (like samplers, schedulers, extensions, etc).
+It probably will support new models (SD3, Flux, etc)

 ## If you were using dev_upstream_a1111 or dev_upstream_a1111_customschedulers branches.
 You will get an issue when trying to do git pull, so do this on your reForge folder: